 Cyber Security and data privacy

-Cyber security is the practice of defending computers, services, mobile devices, electronic systems, networks and data from malicious attacks.
-Increased connectivity, remote working, reliance on technology, and automation increases the risk of attack.
-Furthermore changes in ways of working driven by the pandemic have created more opportunities for cybercriminals.
-RWS understands that our cyber security preparedness must continue to evolve to address the changing risk.
+Cyber security is the practice of defending computers, services, mobile devices, electronic systems, networks and data from unauthorised access.
+Cyber incidents have been on the rise in recent years, driven by increased connectivity, remote working, reliance on technology, and automation.
+RWS understands that its cyber security preparedness must continue to evolve to address the changing risk.

-The strategic security posture for RWS is set by the Information Security Steering Committee (ISSC), chaired by the CIO who is the executive sponsor for security.
-This group includes stakeholders from all divisions and selected business units to collaborate on the continual improvement of the Information Security Management System (ISMS) which also helps drive our integration programme, increases awareness and supports a consistent risk-based approach to information security.
+The strategic security posture for RWS is set by the Information Security Steering Committee (ISSC), chaired by the CIO.
+This group includes stakeholders from all relevant business units to collaborate on continual improvement of increasing awareness and supporting a consistent risk-based approach to information security.
 Furthermore, the ISSC provides oversight and governance of information security risks.

-Acknowledging that security risks will always exist, our organisation adheres to a suite of information security policies which will provide high level security guidance to all RWS functions in a number of areas including, but not limited to: risk management; physical security; privacy, and incident management.
+Acknowledging that security risks will always exist, our organisation adheres to a suite of information security policies which provide high level security guidance to all RWS functions in several areas including, but not limited to, risk management; physical security; privacy, and incident management.
 They set out our approach to supporting business aims and objectives whilst ensuring a consistent approach to the management of risk.

-The analysis of security risks in accordance with approved policies and processes identifies threats, considers the likelihood of the threat materialising and assesses any potential impact on business objectives.
+The analysis of security risks in accordance with these approved policies and processes identifies threats, considers the likelihood of the threat materialising, and assesses any potential impact on business objectives.
 This structured approach informs decision makers and allows them to identify whether mitigation is appropriate and if so, what form it should take.
-This could, for example, be to stop an activity, to implement technical controls or update processes which reduce the risk to an acceptable level.
+This could, for example be to implement technical controls or update processes which reduce the risk to an acceptable level, or even to stop an activity altogether.
 Selection of appropriate mitigating measures or controls are informed by advice and guidance from the security team but is the responsibility of the asset/risk owner.
 If the owner of an asset is unable to address the risk satisfactorily, it can be escalated to the next level in the management chain.
-Security risks are captured and managed through our risk management process which is the responsibility of our CFO, and shared with the Board annually.
+Security risks are captured and managed through our security risk management process which is the responsibility of our CIO, and shared with the Board annually.

 RWS employs ‘defence in depth’ in its security posture and understands that regular testing of its security controls is important.
 As such we routinely conduct vulnerability scanning of our internal and external infrastructure and, at the request of some of our clients, elements of our public facing infrastructure are subject to periodic penetration testing.
 This allows the identification of weaknesses which are analysed to determine the most appropriate mitigation to be applied.

 The UK’s Cyber Security Breaches Survey identified that 83% of businesses reported phishing attacks in the last 12 months, making it the most prevalent type of attack.
-RWS has also been regularly subjected to such attacks and whilst our technical controls block most spam and malicious messages, it is inevitable that some phishing emails get through.
-Because we realise this is likely to be the weakest link, we maintain and continually improve our security awareness regime to provide collegues with the information necessary to identify such threats thereby reducing the risks.
+Like other businesses RWS is regularly subjected to such attacks and whilst our technical controls block most spam and malicious messages, it is inevitable that some phishing emails get through.
+Because we understand that employees are likely to be our weakest link, we continually aim to improve our annual security awareness training to provide colleagues with the information necessary to identify such threats thereby reducing the risks.
 In addition to regular messaging and security awareness delivered through our learning management system, MyLX, RWS uses external providers to deliver security training, knowledge assessments, and testing, allowing us to identify where additional training may be needed, track its delivery and participation and test its effectiveness.

 RWS ensures it complies with the relevant jurisdictional data protection legislation.
 Headquartered in the UK, RWS has adopted the EU GDPR and UK Data Protection Act 2018 as its benchmark for data protection.
-We have a comprehensive set of policies which reflect the applicable privacy legislation and identify processes, procedures and practices focused on the protection of confidential business information (CBI) and personally identifiable information (PII).
+We have a comprehensive set of policies which reflect the applicable privacy legislation and identify processes, procedures and practices focused on the protection of personally identifiable information (PII).

 RWS, being cognisant of the requirement for privacy by design, provides functionality within RWS software to enable clients to comply with their obligations under data protection law.